koraykoca/Python-Notes-Tips/README.md

 ### Memory Management
 The default Python implementation, CPython, is actually written in the C programming language.
 You need something to interpret written code based on the rules in the manual, and CPython interprets Python bytecode (output is .pyc file or a __pycache__ folder).
 You also need something to actually execute interpreted code on a computer.
 CPython (or other alternatives like IronPython or PyPy) fulfills both of those requirements.
 It converts your Python code into instructions that it then runs on a virtual machine.
 The memory management algorithms and structures exist in the CPython code, in C.

-### Big O Complexity (Average time complexity)
+### Big O Complexity (Average required time complexity)
-O(1) means constant time.
-For example, appending an element to a list O(n) means that the average time complexity will grow along with the size e.g. of a list (traversing the whole list).
-For example, inserting an element at the beginning of the list or searching for a specific element.
+* O(1) means constant time.
+For example, appending an element to a list, getting an element with an index, search an element in a set
+* O(n) means that the average time complexity will grow along with the size e.g. of a list (traversing the whole list,  all elements must be once considered).
+For example, inserting an element at the beginning of the list, searching for a specific element, summing all elements, just for loop itself (for i in range(n)).
+O(n^2) means that as the number of elements grows, the number of lookups grows quadratically (time complexity grows on the order of O(N²)).
+For example,  two nested for loops, if-elif-else (O(1)-O(n)-O(n^2)) block.

-collections.deque (pronounced “deck”) uses an implementation of a linked list in which you can access, insert, or remove elements from the beginning or end of a list with constant O(1) performance.
+- collections.deque (pronounced “deck”) uses an implementation of a linked list in which you can access, insert, or remove elements from the beginning or end of a list with constant O(1) performance.

 ### Pythonic Tricks
 - __*enumerate()*__ function returns a list of indices and values in a list.
 Use this function if you wanna walk through a list and at the same time keep track of the positions in a list.
 You can start your count at an offset using the optional "start" parameter: